mikecinnamon/MLearning/[ML-25] LLM API tutorial.md

 ## Using an LLM through the API

 An **application programming interface** (API) is a way for two or more computer programs or components to communicate with each other.
 It is a type of software interface, offering a service to other pieces of software.
 The main players in the LLM arena (OpenAI, Anthropic, Meta, Cohere, etc) offer API platforms which allow us to use their models in a remote way.
-For closed models like those of the GPT-4 collection, this is the only way you have to include the tasks performed by the model in your programs.
+For closed models like those of the GPT collection (later than GPT-2), this is the only way you have to include the tasks performed by the model in your programs.

-In some cases, like **OpenAI**, you have to pay for using LLM's through an API, though you find sometimes, as in **Cohere**, a margin for free, though limited use.
+In some cases, like **OpenAI**, you have to pay for using LLM's through an API, though you find sometimes, as in **Cohere** and Google's Gemini, a margin for free, though limited use.
 OpenAI and Cohere are discussed in this tutorial.

 Note that everything in this field is changing fast, so we can say nothing completely definite about anything.
 For instance, prices are falling down due to fierce competition.
-Also, it seems that the focus is moving from the **chat** to the **assistant**.
+Also, it seems that the focus is moving from the **chat** to the **agent**.

 The remote connection with an LLM API is managed by means of an **API key** and a **software development kit** (SDK).
 The API key is given by the provider through its website.
 Before asking for the API key, you must register, providing a user name and a password.
-The SDK can be a Pyhton package, but other languages like node.js are available in most cases.
+The SDK can be a Pyhton package, but other languages like Java or node.js are available in most cases.

 ## The OpenAI API